AlfioEmanueleFresta/practical-xss/worksheet.rst

 Unsanitised output
 _____________________

-Try and use the search function of the website.
+Try to use the search functionality of the website.
 This page simply searches the database for articles by their title.

 In this website, the search input is not appropriately sanitised.
-Notice that the search functionality of the website returns a webpage with a heading which counts the number of results and echoes back the search terms used (i.e. searching for ``Lorem ipsum`` will print ``4 results for "Lorem ipsum"``).
+Notice that the search functionality of the website returns a webpage with a heading which counts the number of results and prints back the search terms used (i.e. searching for ``Lorem ipsum`` will print ``4 results for "Lorem ipsum"``).

 If you insert some HTML code into the input bar, you can notice that this is not correctly filtered by the application.
-For example, if you type ``<u>Hello</u>`` into the search bar and press enter, you can see that the webpage will display the text underlined, as opposed to displaying the string as it has been typed.
+For example, if you type ``<u>Hello</u>`` into the search bar and press enter, you can see that the webpage will display the text underlined, instead of displaying the string as it has been typed.
 This is because the HTML ``<u>...</u>`` tag is responsible for underlining text, and the unfiltered text is interpreted as HTML code by the browser.